 '''

 Example:

 struct B {

 virtual B fn();

-};

 struct D : B {

 virtual D fn();

-};

 '''

-attempt to overload function '%S' with a different return type attempt to use pointer to undefined class
+385 attempt to overload function '%S' with a different return type

 A function cannot be overloaded with identical argument types and a different return type.
 This is due to the fact that the C++ language does not consider the function's return type when overloading.